-The central Oklahoma lake system near El Reno includes Corps-managed reservoirs requiring 26a permits and municipal water supply lakes with their own permit authorities.
+The central Oklahoma lake system near El Reno includes federally managed reservoirs with specific construction requirements, and municipal water supply lakes with their own construction standards.
 High wind exposure on Oklahoma's open plains creates wave fetch conditions on central Oklahoma lakes that affect bulkhead and dock construction requirements.

 Shore Protect Team handles waterfront construction in El Reno, OK for residential and commercial waterfront properties on Lake Thunderbird and Lake Hefner.
 Our work covers bulkhead construction and repair, pier and dock installation, retaining wall construction, seawall protection, boardwalks, bridges, marine piling, structure repair and maintenance, and waterfront demolition.
 Each El Reno, OK project is assessed for municipal and Corps-managed freshwater reservoirs before work begins.